oSoc18/SmartFlanders-blog/_posts/2018-7-16-Example-Public-Toilets.md

 To keep this example simple we will describe the first 3 things, more can be added later on.
 We will use [JSON-LD](https://json-ld.org/) to describe to public toilet.
 The reason for this is pretty simple: Google, Bing, ... support this out-of-the-box.
 When you use one of these search engines they will show you show you some information already in the search results using JSON-LD.
 If you want to have some help to correctly write JSON-LD, you can use their [JSON-LD playground](https://json-ld.org/playground/).

-The address and building registries are managed by the Flemish goverment in the [CRAP database](https://basisregisters.vlaanderen.be/api/swagger/ui/index#/).
+The address and building registries are managed by the Flemish goverment in the [CRAB database](https://basisregisters.vlaanderen.be/api/swagger/ui/index#/).
 There's no need to create your own vocabulary to describe the building or the address, it's already available with the correct URI (You can find more information about URI and why they are important [here](https://osoc18.github.io/SmartFlanders-blog/Missing-URI/)).

 ```
 {